-On each discussion thread, you can earn up to twenty points for your contributions.
+For five of the discussion threads, you can earn up to thirty points for your contributions.
+There are two weeks that you will have exams, so the discussion threads will be less rigorous, thus you can earn up to twenty-five points those two weeks.
 Your posts must reflect real thought and deepen the conversation.
 Therefore keep the following in mind: